 The Narrow Cone Bit reaches tighter places like the nails and corners efficiently, preventing ingrown toenails.

-Cleaning Nail Bits
+Cleaning Your Nail Drill Bits

 Understanding Nail Drill Bit Color Codes